‘The Masked Singer’ Spoilers: The Winner’s Identity Was Never Guessed By Judges

-The Masked Singer will come to an end this week with a big 2-hour finale, and fans can’t wait to find out the identities of the peacock, the bee, and the monster, as well as who will be crowned the winner of Season 1.
+The Masked Singer will come to an end this week with a big 2-hour finale, and fans can’t wait to find out the identities of the peacock, the bee, and the monster.
+They’re also quite keen to find out who will be crowned the winner of Season 1.

-According to Decider, The Masked Singer will unmask the finale three on Wednesday night, but who will be named the first official winner of the show?
-According to the show’s executive producer, Craig Plestis, the big reveal came as a huge shock to the panel of judges, Nicole Scherzinger, Ken Jeong, Jenny McCarthy, and Robin Thicke.
+According to Decider, The Masked Singer will unmask the final three on Wednesday night — but who will be named the first official winner of the show?
+According to the show’s executive producer, Craig Plestis, the big reveal came as a huge shock to the panel of judges.
+Nicole Scherzinger, Ken Jeong, Jenny McCarthy, and Robin Thicke currently serve in this capacity.

-During a recent interview, Plestis revealed that when the winner is finally revealed the judges were stunned as it was a star that nobody had even mentioned or guessed at all throughout the entire process of the first season.
+During a recent interview, Plestis revealed that when the winner is finally revealed, the judges were stunned.
+It was a star that nobody had even mentioned or guessed at all throughout the entire process of the first season.

 “The funny thing is, no one ever guessed the winner the whole time.
 No one ever guessed who the winner was,” Craig told The Wrap.